On the topology of the atmosphere advected by a periodic array of axisymmetric thin-cored vortex rings: An infinite array of thin-cored, coaxial vortex rings

 The expression for $\Uinfd(\lambda)$ in \eqref{eq:Uinfd} was found independently by Vasilev~\cite{Vasilev1916} and Levy~\& Forsdyke~\cite{Levy1927}.
 In practice, the infinite sum can be approximated by a truncated series in which the influence of pairs of vortex rings is symmetrically added, i.e., the deleted Green's function appearing in \eqref{eq:Gdeleted} can be approximated as

+the prime on the summation indicates omission of the term $j=0$.
 The approximated velocity $\Uinfd(\lambda; N)$ converges quickly with the number of pairs $N$ included in the truncated sum for all but the smallest values of $\lambda$.
 In this work, a convergence study was conducted and it was found that increasing $N > 500$ did not change any of the results meaningfully.
 The convergence is very rapid for $\lambda \gtrsim 0.25$; for lower values of $\lambda$, more sophisticated methods of computing periodic Green's functions, such as those reported in \cite{Oroskar2006}, could be used instead.

 \begin{lem} A periodic array of identical, coaxial, axisymmetric, infinitesimally thin circular vortex rings propagate with no change in their radii. \end{lem}

 The radial velocity of one of the vortex rings is determined by evaluating the limit of \eqref{eqsmotion},